kajstof/DotNetDesignPatterns/README.md

     * A proxy has the same interface as the underlying object
     * To create a proxy, simply replicate the existing interface of an object
     * Add relevant functionality redefined member functions
-    * Different proxies (communication, loggin, caching, etc.) have completely different behaviors
+    * Different proxies (communication, logging, caching, etc.) have completely different behaviors
   * My notes
     * Providing an interface for accessing and particular resource by essentially replicating that interface
     * A class that functions as an interface to a particular resource.
 That resource may be remote, expensive to construct, or may require logging or some other added functionality